 Twins stop record 18-game postseason skid on strength of Royce Lewis home runs

-Lewis hit a two-run shot off Kevin Gausman in the first inning and a leadoff drive in the third, sending the home dugout and the sellout Target Field crowd into a frenzy.
+“It was a blessing to play today.
+That atmosphere was electric,” said Lewis, whose two-run shot off Kevin Gausman in the first inning and leadoff drive in the third sent the sellout crowd into a frenzy.

+“I thought the place was going to split open and melt, honestly,” Twins manager Rocco Baldelli said.
+“It was out of this universe out there on the field.
+The fans took over the game.
+They helped us win today.”

-Pablo López also delivered a strong playoff debut for Minnesota, permitting one run and five hits in 5 2/3 innings.
-He wore a Johan Santana jersey to the ballpark, a nod to not only his Venezuelan boyhood hero but the last Twins pitcher to win a postseason game.
+López also had a strong playoff debut for Minnesota, permitting one run and five hits in 5 2/3 innings.
+After wearing his Santana jersey to the ballpark, he delivered a performance that was reminiscent of his fellow Venezuelan.

-Gausman’s day for the Blue Jays was more bumpy, finishing four innings with three hits and three walks.
-The right-hander frequently asked for a new ball early in his outing and had trouble at one point with the wireless PitchCom device that is used to prevent sign stealing.
-Gausman had only one start shorter than this in 2023, when he logged 3 1/3 innings on May 4.
+“Sometimes things line up too perfectly to pass up on those opportunities,” López said.

 Game 2 is Wednesday afternoon.
-Game 3 would be Thursday, with the entire series in Minnesota under MLB’s postseason format.
+The entire series is at Target Field.

+“You don’t want to say like an over sense of urgency, but these guys know it’s going to take everybody to get to Game 3,” Blue Jays manager John Schneider said.

 The Blue Jays finally got on the board when Kevin Kiermaier’s two-out single drove in Bo Bichette in the sixth, but they left nine runners on base.